alsalafiyyah/alsalafiyyah.github.io/_posts/muqbil-ibn-hadi/audios/2024-09-02-ruling-on-takfir.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Did the Salaf declare a particular individual a disbeliever?"
+title: "The Ruling on Declaring a Specific Individual a Disbeliever"
 hijri: "Safar 29, 1446"
 source: "Gharatul Ashritah 2/291"
 date: 2024-09-02
-category: [fatwas,audios]
+category: [audios, manhaj]
 tags: [muqbil-ibn-hadi]
 active: audios
-summary: "Takfir of a particular individual who commits what would necessitate disbelief due to it, then there is nothing wrong in making takfir of him."
+lang: en
-translated_by: "Abu Hatim Muhammad Faruq"
+summary: "Regarding declaring a specific individual a disbeliever when they commit an act that necessitates disbelief—such as contradicting a definitive text or deeming a forbidden matter as permissible—there is no harm in doing so"
 mp3: "https://www.muqbel.net/files/fatwa/muqbel-fatwa4337.mp3"
 article_taken_from:
   taken_from: